MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/concurrency-2.md

 }
 ```

-For this scenario, there's a little bit of inefficacy around the call to **StorageFile::OpenAsync**.
+For this scenario, there's a little bit of inefficiency around the call to **StorageFile::OpenAsync**.
 There's a necessary context switch to a background thread (so that the handler can return execution to the caller), on resumption after which C++/WinRT restores the UI thread context.
 But, in this case, it's not necessary to be on the UI thread until we're about to update the UI.
 The more Windows Runtime APIs we call *before* our call to **winrt::resume_background**, the more unnecessary back-and-forth context switches we incur.
 The solution is not to call *any* Windows Runtime APIs before then.
 Move them all after the **winrt::resume_background**.

 ```cppwinrt
 IAsyncAction MainPage::ClickHandler(IInspectable /* sender */, RoutedEventArgs /* args */)